ROCm/rocBLAS/docs/Programmers_Guide.rst

 rocblas-test is used in performing rocBLAS unit tests and it uses Googletest framework.

-The tests are in four categories:
+The tests are in five categories:

 - quick
 - pre_checkin
 - nightly
+- stress
 - known_bug

 To run the quick tests: